-Budgeted cost: £ 2000
+Budgeted cost: £ 3000

-Activity Evidence that supports this approach Challenge number(s) addressed Uniform purchased Pupil Premium Guidance for Leaders DfE Uniform Guidance 4 and 5 Trips, out of school clubs and residentials paid for to allow access for all.
+Activity Evidence that supports this approach Challenge number(s) addressed Uniform purchased Pupil Premium Guidance for Leaders DfE Uniform Guidance 4 and 5

+Trips, out of school clubs and residentials paid for to allow access for all. bs and residentials id for to allow access Monitoring of club attendance and accessibility.
 EEF guide to pupil premium 4 and 5 Monitoring of attendance and lateness.
 Maslow's hierarchy of needs Attendance monitoring in school DfE attendance 4 and 5 Working with HCS to support wellbeing of children and parents/carers.
-Maslow's hierarchy of needs Attendance monitoring in school EEF guide to pupil premium 4 and 5 Nurture/friendship groups with learning mentor.
+Maslow's hierarchy of needs Attendance monitoring in school EEF guide to pupil premium Nurture/friendship groups with learning mentor.
 Pupil Premium Guidance for Leaders EEF guide to pupil premium 4 and 5

-Total budgeted cost: £ 14,495
+Total budgeted cost: £ 19,397.50